Springer categories for regular centralizers in well-generated complex braid groups: Preliminaries on Garside categories

-In particular, we require the $u_i$ to be composable: the target of $u_i$ must by the source of $u_{i+1}$ for $i\in \intv{0,m-2}$.
+In particular, we require the $u_i$ to be composable: the target of $u_i$ must be the source of $u_{i+1}$ for $i\in \intv{0,m-2}$.
 For every positive integer $m$, we define an action of the automorphism $\phi$ on $m$-tuples by setting